FY 2013 Preliminary Data Report Announcement

-The enclosed data and information represent a preliminary assessment of the program’s progress towards meeting our goals and objectives.
-The report provides reported data from all state and tribal child support programs and includes information on collections, expenditures, paternities, orders established and other program statistics.
-This report is provided as a resource for the child support community.
+The attached data and information represent a preliminary assessment of the program’s progress toward meeting our goals and objectives.
+The report provides data reported from all state child support programs and includes information on collections, expenditures, paternities, orders established, and other program statistics.
+It is provided as a resource for the child support community.

-The sustained performance in FY 2011 demonstrates the resilience and cost-effectiveness of child support programs during the economic recovery.
+The sustained performance in FY 2013 demonstrates the resilience and cost-effectiveness of child support programs during the economic recovery.
 At the same time, we remain mindful that many agencies continue to grapple with difficult budget decisions.
 We know that our services are needed by families now more than ever and that receipt of child support can reduce the need for government assistance.